 - In 2014, intervened to prevent public school choirs from performing in Christmas programs at religious venues around Flathead County

-Speakers will include Richard Dawkins, Lawrence Krauss, Margaret Downey, Kelly Carlin
+Speakers will include Richard Dawkins, Lawrence Krauss, Kelly Carlin

 American Humanist Association National Conference — Thursday-Sunday, June 8-11, Charleston, S.C.

-Speakers will include columnist Greta Christina and The Satanic Temple co-founder Lucien Greaves
+columnist Greta Christina, and The Satanic Temple co-founder Lucien Greaves

 American Atheists Solar Eclipse Convention — August 19-21, North Charleston, S.C.

 Speakers will include the legendary James Randi and civil rights activist Annie Pearl Avery